 The Assured Income for the Severely Handicapped, or AISH, is a provincial benefit program of the provincial government of Alberta, Canada.

-Understanding the benefits program’s details, eligibility, limitations, and even AISH payment dates can be very helpful for Albertans who are currently receiving or are eligible to receive this important benefit.
+Knowing the AISH payment dates and understanding the program’s details, eligibility, and limitations can be very helpful for Albertans who qualify for this benefit.

 The official aim was to help the government equalize as much as it can the number of days between payments.